How To Replace Wood Staircase Spindles With Iron Balusters

 - Liquid Nails

-How To Replace Stair Balusters
+How To Replace Staircase Spindles With Iron Balusters (Step-by-Step)

-Step 1: Remove existing balusters
+Step 1: Remove old spindles from staircase

 If you need to make the baluster holes bigger or create holes, first mark the depth of the hole by placing painter's tape around the wood paddle bit.
-Using a drill and a wood paddle bit drill your holes making sure to stay plumb (straight up and down) so you don't have crooked holes.
+Using a drill and a wood paddle bit, drill your holes making sure to stay plumb (straight up and down) so you don't have crooked holes.

 Tip: your first coat of paint can be decently thin.
 After that be sure to have enough paint on your brush to give a nice coat and the brush marks will even themselves out.
 Let each coat dry completely.
 Use a fine grit sand paper and lightly sand and clean your surface before the next coat of paint.

-It's important to let the paint dry and fully cure (overnight is best).
+Important: let the paint dry and fully cure (overnight is best).

-Step 4: Measure for new balusters
+Step 4: Measure for new iron balusters

 Measure from the hole in the base rail to the hole in the hand rail and add one inch.